 But in summer, wool loses to cotton as cotton has a good balance of thermal value in both winter and summer.

-These are a great invention in the world of quilt battings.
+These are great inventions in the world of quilt battings.
 These can increase the stability and durability of battings without even changing their fiber content.
 These are made from polypropylene.

-Your batting can be safe from tearing, bearding, shifting, etc. problems for a longer period with scrim binders.
+Your batting can be safe from tearing, bearding, shifting, etc. Batting with scrim solves the problem of working for a longer period.

 What size you’re going to buy wholly depends on your need.
 The battings are available in single units, rolls, and bundles.

 Their width is limited, so you can’t buy batting with a 90-inch width and make a king-size quilt with it.
 Buy according to the width you need for your use.

 When it comes to quilting batting, you’ll find different types of batting.
 They can differ in their texture, thickness, and fiber content.

 In terms of texture, there are various degrees of texture designs available.
 But they don’t differ in comfort.
 It’s just everyone’s preference.

 You’ll see thin and puffy, both types of batting.
 Thin battings (fusible batting) are light, and you can quilt them fairly easily.
 Puffy quilt batting feels soft but a bit harder to quilt.

 Usually, 100% cotton quilt battings have a 1/8th of an inch thickness.
 Wool battings are thicker than most battings, and they hold heat better.